-- 27.01 (a) The Parties will agree on a total number of Agreements to be printed by Media Production Services. - (b) Copies of the Agreement will contain both the University and Unifor symbols and be in a format(s) agreed to by the Parties. - (c) The Parties will split equally the cost of printing.
+- 27.01 (a) Copies of the Agreement will be printed by Media Production Services and contain both the University and Unifor symbols and be in a format(s) agreed to by the Parties. - (b) Each Party recognizes the importance of encouraging sustainable practices and will endeavour to limit the number of printed agreements they each require.
+Each party will pay for its own printed copies.